chrjs/homebridge-myhome/README.md

 ## Philips Hue

 The integration with Philips Hue devices is also limited to HMRelay accessories.
-It requires to obtain the bridge IP address and an authorized username, that can be configured in the config.json file as *huebridge* and *hueusername* like the following:
+You need to obtain the bridge IP address and an authorized username, that can be configured in the config.json file as *huebridge* and *hueusername* like the following:

     {
       "platforms": [{
           "platform": "LegrandMyHome",
           "ipaddress": "192.168.1.35",
           "port": 20000,
-          "ownpassword": "112248",
+          "ownpassword": "12345",
           "discovery": false,
           "huebridge" : "192.168.1.105",
           "hueusername" : "x7qY4Yj3p2hpDgrNIACkr-hPlV9kwkx4PmqkP4X1",

+To get the IP and username, please refer to Philips Hue API documentation (https://www.developers.meethue.com/documentation/getting-started).

-Then, on a specific HMRelay accessory, a specific light ID (*hueaddress*) can be associated, so that each time the MHRelay changes its status, the same is triggered on the related Philips Hue light.
+Once the bridge is configured, a specific light ID (*hueaddress*) can be associated to a HMRelay accessory, so that each time the MHRelay changes its status, the same is triggered on the related Philips Hue light.

     "devices": [
         {